there's no better way to celebrate...

 “Prairie Man” author Norm Matteoni in conversation with Irish historian Myles Dungan

 Paisanos: Forgotten Irish of Latin America – reading, discussion and music

 October 7, 9-10.30

 “A Mother, A Son, A City”.
-The Irish Mammy and other stories with comedian David Nihill
+The Irish Mammy and other stories with author and performer, David Nihill

-New documentary on book “John Hume in America” and Q&A with filmmaker and Tom McEnery
+New documentary of book “John Hume in America.”
+Q&A with filmmaker Maurice Fitzpatrick and historian and former San Jose mayor, Tom McEnery

 October 8, 12-2pm